AC Gozzano

 A.S.D.C.
 Gozzano also known as Associazione Sportiva Dilettantistica Calcio Gozzano, Associazione Calcio Gozzano, or simply Gozzano, is an Italian association football club, based in Gozzano, Piedmont.
 Gozzano currently plays in Serie D.

 History

-The club was founded around 1920 as Club Sportivo Juventus, and later adopted the current name.
+The club was founded on the 1 April 1920 as Club Sportivo Juventus, and later adopted the current name.
 It became member of the FIGC (Italian Football Federation) in 1924.

-In the 1978–79 season the team was promoted to Serie D for the first time; it then reached the category again in 2010–11 and 2014–15 seasons.
+After playing consistently for many decades in the amateur league of Piedmont, in the 1978–79 season the team was promoted to Serie D for the first time; it then reached the category again in 2010–11 and 2014–15 seasons.

 After more than 9 decades spent competing in the Italian amateur leagues, in the 2017–18 season the club won the A group of Serie D, and was promoted to the Serie C, reaching a professional championship for the first time in its history.
 It was then relegated to Serie D in the 2019–20 season.

 Colors and badge

 The team's historic colors are red and blue.

 From 1985 to 1995 the players wore red and white halved shirts derived from the colours of the town emblem (which is also pictured into the club badge).